trustyuri/trustyuri-spec/README.md

 Basics
 ------

-Generally, hash-URIs are URIs that contain a certain kind of hash value.
-This hash value is encoded in Base64 notation with some common modifications for making it safe to use in URIs and filenames:
+Hash values of hash-URIs are encoded in Base64 notation with some common modifications for making it safe to use them in URIs and filenames:

 **Definition.**
-Every character that is a standard ASCII letter (A-Z or a-z), a digit (0-9), a hyphen (-), or an underscore ( _ ) is called a _Base64 character_, representing in this order the numbers from 0 to 63.
+Every character that is a standard ASCII letter (`A-Z` or `a-z`), a digit (`0-9`), a hyphen (`-`), or an underscore (`_`) is called a _Base64 character_, representing in this order the numbers from 0 to 63.
 There are no other Base64 characters.

 As everybody who has access to the respective domain is free to define and use URIs at will, we can only be sure that a certain URI is a hash-URI once we